-- "Court-Ordered Competency Evaluation" means a court-ordered examination of an individual before, during, or after trial, directed to developing information relevant to a determination of the individual's competency to proceed at a particular stage of the criminal proceedings, that is performed by a Competency Evaluator and includes evaluations concerning restoration to Competency. - "Critical Incidents" means a critical incident is any significant event or condition that must be reported to the Department that is of public concern and/or has jeopardized the health, safety and/or welfare of individuals or staff. - "Forensic Navigator" means social workers working within the CDHS that provide proper care and coordination of pretrial individuals, which involves working with the courts, court liaisons, service providers, and conducting periodic case management evaluations across the 22 judicial districts. - "Forensic Support Team" means a group of individuals working within the CDHS who provide evaluation and competency restoration education services, case management, and assertive community treatment services to individuals awaiting competency restoration services. - "High Risk for Transfer" means an individual who has been ordered to receive inpatient restorative treatment; for whom an evaluator has determined either that the individual appears to have a mental health disorder and as a result of the mental health disorder, appears to be an imminent danger to others or to himself and/or appears to be gravely disabled. - "LAC", or Licensed Addiction Counselor, is a behavioral health clinician who can provide cooccurring services.
-Master's degree or higher in Substance Use Disorders/Addiction and/or related counseling subjects (social work, mental health counseling, marriage & family, psychology, medical doctor) from a regionally accredited institution of higher learning.
-3,000 clinically supervised hours (2,000 direct clinical hours).
+- "Critical Incidents" means a critical incident is any significant event or condition that must be reported to the Department that is of public concern and/or has jeopardized the health, safety and/or welfare of individuals or staff. - "Forensic Navigators" are not case managers, clinicians, or involved in community supervision.
+The Navigators act as case coordinators, working to ensure that all internal and external stakeholders have access to up-to-date client information.
+In collaboration with stakeholders, the Navigators help to ensure that services are being delivered to clients in an appropriate and effective manner. - "LAC", or Licensed Addiction Counselor, is a behavioral health clinician who can provide co-occurring services.
+Master's degree or higher in Substance Use Disorders/Addiction and/or related counseling subjects (social work, mental health counseling, marriage & family, psychology, medical doctor) from a regionally accredited institution of higher learning 3,000 clinically supervised hours (2,000 direct clinical hours).
 Must pass the MAC and jurisprudence exam.
-Designated providers of Clinical Supervision for all levels of certification and licensure, in the addiction's profession. - "LCSW", or Licensed Clinical Social Worker, is a social worker trained in psychotherapy who helps individuals deal with a variety of mental health and daily living problems to improve overall functioning. - "LMFT", or Licensed Marriage and Family Therapist help couples and family members manage problems within their relationships.

-- "LPC", or Licensed Professional Counselor, is a person engaged in the practice of counseling who holds a license as a licensed professional counselor issued under the provisions of the state of Colorado. - "Long Acting Injectable (LAI)" is an injectable medication that allows for the slow release of medicine into the blood.
-An LAI can last anywhere from 2-12 weeks, which helps to control symptoms of mental illness and / or substance use. - "Low Risk for Transfer" means an individual who has been ordered to receive inpatient restorative treatment services and is assessed to need mental health services but does not need a referral to a BHA designated inpatient facility. - "Moderate Risk for Transfer" means an individual who has been ordered to receive inpatient restorative treatment, for whom an evaluator has determined either that the individual appears to have a mental health disorder or appears to be gravely disabled and does not appear to be an imminent danger to others or to himself at that point in time. - "Memorandum of Understanding" means a type of agreement between two or more parties.
-It expresses a convergence of will between the parties, indicating an intended common line of action. - "Program Level of Care Type" means the level of care a person receives while in jail awaiting a bed for inpatient restorative treatment. - "Regional Accountable Entity" is responsible for building networks of providers, monitoring data and coordinating members' physical and behavioral health care.
-RAEs replace and consolidate the administrative functions of Regional Care Collaborative Organizations (RCCOs) and Behavioral Health Organizations (BHOs). - "Screening Tools" are brief questionnaires or procedures that examine risk factors, mental health/trauma symptoms, or both to determine whether further, more in-depth assessment is needed on a specific area of concern, such as mental health, trauma, or substance use.
+Designated providers of Clinical Supervision for all levels of certification and licensure, in the addiction's profession. - "LCSW", or Licensed Clinical Social Worker, is a social worker trained in psychotherapy who helps individuals deal with a variety of mental health and daily living problems to improve overall functioning. - "LMFT", or Licensed Marriage and Family Therapist help couples and family members manage problems within their relationships. - "LPC", or Licensed Professional Counselor, is a person engaged in the practice of counseling who holds a license as a licensed professional counselor issued under the provisions of the state of Colorado. - "Long Acting Injectable (LAI)" is an injectable medication that allows for the slow release of medicine into the blood.
+An LAI can last anywhere from 2-12 weeks, which helps to control symptoms of mental illness and / or substance use. - "Memorandum of Understanding", or MOU, means a type of agreement between two or more parties.
+It expresses a convergence of will between the parties, indicating an intended common line of action. - "Partial Agonists" Partial agonist opioids activate the opioid receptors in the brain, but to a much lesser degree than a full agonist.
+Buprenorphine is an example of a partial agonist.
+An antagonist is a drug that blocks opioids by attaching to the opioid receptors without activating them. - "Regional Accountable Entity" is responsible for building networks of providers, monitoring data and coordinating members' physical and behavioral health care.
+RAEs replace and consolidate the administrative functions of Regional Care Collaborative Organizations (RCCOs) and Behavioral Health Organizations (BHOs). - "Screening Tools" are brief questionnaires or procedures that examine risk factors, mental health/trauma symptoms, or both to determine whether further, more indepth assessment is needed on a specific area of concern, such as mental health, trauma, or substance use.